cbodonnell/tfarm/README.md

 #### Configure the tfarm server as a ranch client

 Use the `tfarm ranch` command to interact with the tfarm ranch.
-The tfarm ranch is a the `frps` server that the tfarm server `frpc` connects to.
-It acts an identity and access layer for `frps`.
+The tfarm ranch the `frps` server that `frpc` connects to.
+It provides an identity and access layer for `frps`.

 Login to the tfarm ranch.